jaredpalmer/formik/docs/src/pages/docs/guides/typescript.md

 [![TypeScript Types](https://img.shields.io/npm/types/formik.svg)](https://npm.im/formik)

-The Formik source code is written in TypeScript, so you can rest easy that Formik's types will always be up-to-date.
+The Formik source code is written in  [TypeScript] (https://devhints.io/typescript), so you can rest easy that Formik's types will always be up-to-date.
 As a mental model, Formik's type signatures are very similar to React Router 4's `<Route>`.